mendix/docs/content/refguide/studio-security-enabled.md

 The AppCloudServices module also adds user management to your app, and when you deploy your app in the AppCloud, it will now be automatically added to your [Launchpad](https://home.mendix.com/home/).
 With user management you can manage app users.

 {{% alert type="info" %}}If your project already has the AppCloudServices module installed, you will not be able to enable security from Studio.
-You will need to set it manually in Studio Pro meeting the following requirements:
+You can only set security manually in Studio Pro meeting the following requirements:

 * Security should be set to **Production** <br/>
-* The AppCloudServices module  should be set up to enable single sign on (For more information on how to set the module up, see [Mendix Single Sign On](/developerportal/deploy/integrate-with-mendix-sso) in the *Developer Portal Guide*.)
+* The AppCloudServices module should be set up to enable single sign on (For more information on how to set the module up, see [Mendix Single Sign On](/developerportal/deploy/integrate-with-mendix-sso) in the *Developer Portal Guide*)

 {{% /alert %}}